 Indeed, SpaMedica offers state-of-the-art laser treatments designed to clear the affected skin and stabilize the condition.
 By the end of a treatment program, patients can expect a significant reduction in the unappealing skin symptoms, of up to 80% or more reduction.

-There is no particular age restriction for rosacea treatment, and there is no specific trait that defines a “good” candidate.
+There is no particular age restriction for laser treatments, and there is no specific trait that defines a “good” candidate.
 Fundamentally, good candidates are patients who display the symptoms of rosacea, including facial redness, bumps, pimples, and visible blood vessels.
 However, as is the case with most cosmetic procedures, good candidates should have logical expectations concerning the risks and benefits of the procedure.

 Most SpaMedica rosacea patients who have great laser and IPL outcomes have already failed to respond to typical dermatologic treatments like topical cleansers, creams, oral antibiotics, Accutane, and Metrogel.